Skip to Content

 [IMPORTANT NOTE] These mental health-supporting behaviors do not substitute for or replace medication or counseling.
-If you think you may be experiencing symptoms of depression, get screened by a licensed health care provider.
+If you think you may be experiencing symptoms of depression, get screened by a licensed healthcare provider.
 Depression can become more resistant to treatment the longer it remains untreated.

-Taking a vitamin D Supplement:
+Taking A Vitamin D Supplement:

 Vitamin D is an essential vitamin that many people don’t get enough of.
 One symptom of low vitamin D is low mood.
 Taking a vitamin D supplement may support improved mood.
-Read more about how bodies make Vitamin D from sunlight and how, for some of us, that may not be enough in this article from WeAreFeel.
+Read more about how bodies make Vitamin D from sunlight and how that may not be enough for some of us in this article from WeAreFeel.

 SOURCE: Anglin, R., Samaan, Z., Walter, S., & McDonald, S. (2013).
 Vitamin D deficiency and depression in adults: Systematic review and meta-analysis.
 British Journal of Psychiatry, 202(2), 100-107. doi:10.1192/bjp.bp.111.106666